 Closure

 A change is considered successfully closed when all assigned action items are completed.
-All deviations from implementation plan (timelines, completeness, supported evidences, correctness) shall be investigated and addressed (if applicable) according to < <.
+All deviations from the implementation plan (timelines, completeness, supported evidences, correctness) shall be investigated and addressed (if applicable) according to SOP-06 Deviation and Nonconformity Management.

 Cancellation